-Keep in mind that inheritance of eye color isn't that simple because it is polygenic, meaning that the trait is influenced not by one gene, but by multiple genes working together.
+Keep in mind that inheritance of eye color isn't exactly simple because it is polygenic, meaning that the trait is influenced not by one gene, but by multiple genes working together.
 Even if only the most obvious gene is considered — the one with the most control over brown vs. all other eye colors, there are still a few things to consider.

-- The parents' eye colors
+— the parents' eye colors

-- Whether the parents are homozygous or heterozygous for that color
+— whether the parents are homozygous or heterozygous for that color

-- If the eye colors of the parents are dominant or recessive.
+— if the eye colors of the parents are dominant or recessive

 Each person carries two copies of every gene, one copy inherited from mom and one inherited from dad.
 Homozygous means that the two copies match (for example, maybe both copies are for brown eyes).
 If someone is heterozygous, it means that the two copies of the gene differ (for example, one for brown and one for non-brown).
 It's usually impossible to determine by looking at a person's eye color whether she is heterozygous or homozygous.